-After sitting down with some of our Engineering team in the video above, we decided to go a little more in depth with our Senior Electrical Engineer Sterling Robison.
+Rugged and ready, the Venture 30 features 7,800mAh to keep your phones, headlamps, and other USB gear powered up and ready, no matter the weather.
+After sitting down with some of our Engineering team in the video below, we decided to go a little more in depth with our Senior Electrical Engineer Sterling Robison.

 What is the Venture 30?